 - Measure performance in weeks

-- Measure appearance in months
+- Determine appearance changes in months

-- Measure mental state in quarters
+- Note mental state in quarters

 - For your big goals, be prepared to see the full year pass before you tick them off.

 Action Point: Make a note in your calendar to check back on your targets over a realistic time frame as advised above.
 You’ll be amazed at the change if you stop watching the scale daily and let yourself focus on what you’re doing each day, being in the moment rather than fretting about the future.